richardschoen/QshOni/README.md

 **CMDLINE** - Qsh/Pase command line sequence to run.
 Semicolons can be used to run multiple commands.

-**SETPKGPATH** - Add the IBM i Open Source Package path to PATH environment variable by calling QSHPATH command before running QSH/PASE commands.
+**IFSPKGPATH** - Add the IBM i Open Source Package path to PATH environment variable by calling QSHPATH command before running QSH/PASE commands.
 Default = *YES.

 **DSPSTDOUT** - Display the outfile contents.
 Nice when debugging.